littleactuary/littleactuary.github.io/vitae/index.md

 --------

 ## Academic projects
-Below some mini-projects that I've done with my friends at school.
-All of the papers were written in (bad) french. :(
+Below some mini-projects that I have done with my friends at school.
+All of the notes were written in (bad) french. :(

 Final year at ENSAE